nieldk/blackmagic-cardputer/README.md

 | G2 | GPIO2 | SWCLK |
 | GND | GND | GND |

-Power the target separately — the Grove port does not supply target power in this build.
+Power the target separately, the Grove port does not supply target power in this build.

 ## Connecting with GDB